hdlugas/pycompound/README.md

 --entropy_dimension: Entropy dimension parameter.
 Must have positive value other than 1.
 When the entropy dimension is 1, then Renyi and Tsallis entropy are equivalent to Shannon entropy.
 Therefore, this parameter only applies to the renyi and tsallis similarity measures.
 This parameter will be ignored if similarity measure cosine or shannon is chosen.
 Default: 1.1

---normalization_method: Method used to normalize the intensities of each spectrum so that the intensities sum to 1.
-Since the objects entropy quantifies the uncertainy of must be probability distributions, the intensities of a given spectrum must sum to 1 prior to computing the entropy of the given spectrum intensities.
-Options: \'standard\' and \'softmax\'.
-Default: standard.

 --n_top_matches_to_save: The number of top matches to report.
 For example, if n_top_matches_to_save=5, then for each query spectrum, the five reference spectra with the largest similarity with the given query spectrum will be reported.
 Default: 1

 --print_id_results: Flag that prints identification results if True.
 Default: False